l7mp/stunner/docs/AUTH.md

 able to check the validity of a credential.

 > **Warning**
-The user-id is used only for the integrity check but STUNner in no way checks whether it identifies a valid user-id in the system.
+The user-id is to ensure that the password generated per user-id is unique, but STUNner in no way checks whether it identifies a valid user-id in the system.

 In order to switch from `static` mode to `ephemeral` authentication, it is enough to update the Secret that holds the credentials.
 The below will set the shared secret `my-shared-secret` for the